Lesson 2: What Do Traders Trade in Forex?

 The difference between the exchange rate when you open and close a trade determines whether you profit from your trade.

-Note: You can see the price of the forex pair by looking at how much quote currency you need when you for the base currency.
+Note: You can see the price of the forex pair by looking at how much quote currency you need for the base currency.
 Assuming the price of USD/JPY is 144, then it means that USD 1 equals JPY 144 .

 Currency pairs